sousapedro/Newtonsoft.Json-for-Unity/README.md

 package**: [`com.unity.nuget.newtonsoft-json@3.0`](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@3.0/manual/index.html)

 Their package, since v2.0.0-preview.1, is a fork of this fork of Newtonsoft.Json.
 This is still true for their latest release of v3.0.1.
+This means that by switching over to their official package you will get:

+- The `Newtonsoft.Json.Utilities.AotHelper` type I forked from SaladLab that has been a core part of this fork since the get-go.

+- All my IL2CPP and managed code stripping specific bugfixes.

+- Continue to use an up-to-date fork of Newtonsoft.Json, but now kept up-to-date by Unity employees instead of me.

+- Also, it's practically always included in newer versions of Unity as many of Unity's internal packages depend on it, so you probably don't even have to install it any more!

 I will continue to provide as much support as I can bare in my free time in the [issues](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/issues) and